The deadline for proposal submissions has passed. However, we are still accepting proposals for poster presentations.

 Engage (90 minutes): Lead a discussion or facilitate a group process around a topic of interest related to restorative practices.
 An “Engage” session should explore the collective experience of participants as it relates to this topic, with no skill building or instructional elements.

-A poster session will be held on either the first or second day of the conference, during a “walking lunch” period of about 1.5 hours.
+A poster session will be held on the second day of the conference, during an extended lunch period.
 Posters allow for presentation of topics in an informal, interactive environment.
-After proposals have been accepted, the IIRP will provide a template for presenters to design their own posters, and the IIRP will then produce the posters.
+The IIRP will then produce the posters.
 During the session, all posters will be set up in a large room.
 Presenters will be expected to remain with their posters for the whole session to interact and answer questions from attendees.

 Relevance to the theme and the topics listed above